FullstackAcademy/2202-ftb-et-web-pt/Phase-1/week-2/module-1/lecture.md

 ## Wrap

 Allows content to wrap to new line if it's full.
 We can use a shortcut called `flex-flow` that combines flex-direction with flex-wrap.

+## Align Content
+Aligns a flex container's lines within the flex container when there is extra space on the cross-axis.

+## Order
+Flex items are displayed in the same order as they appear in the source document by default.

 # Workshop
 - [Flexbox Froggy](https://flexboxfroggy.com/)